 Full-color, illustrated, eco-friendly guide for weekend gardeners and full-time farmers.
 Sections include site selection, vegetable variety, soil fertilization, climate variables,

-This book tells the story of Harriet Beecher Stowe (author of Uncle Tom’s Cabin), her brother Charles, and a small group of Yankee reformers who lived in Reconstruction Florida
+Tells the story of Harriet Beecher Stowe (author of Uncle Tom’s Cabin), her brother Charles, and a small group of Yankee reformers who arrived in Reconstruction Florida